Polynomial Chaos Expanded Gaussian Process: Background and Related Work

 \subsection{Bayesian Hyperparameter Optimization Using the Tree-Structured Parzen Estimator}

-Bayesian optimization is a powerful method for efficient global optimization of expensive and unknown black-box functions~\cite{Greenhill.2020}.
-This optimization approach consists of two parts.
-The first part is a probabilistic model used to model the black-box function.
-The second part of Bayesian optimization is the acquisition function.
-The acquisition function expresses the greatest possible improvement for the selected optimization goal, based on the model prediction.
+Bayesian optimization (BO) is a powerful method for efficient global optimization of expensive and unknown black-box functions~\cite{Greenhill.2020}.
+In the specific case of HPO with BO, the goal is to find an optimal set of hyperparameters $\boldsymbol{h}_{\mathrm{opt}}$ that minimizes a given objective function $o_\mathrm{B}(\boldsymbol{h})$, which represents the performance of a machine learning model.
+This can be formally stated as

-In Bayesian optimization, the model quality improves over iterations, when successive measurements are incorporated in model training~\cite{Greenhill.2020}.
-For TPE, the choice of the acquisition function is the expected improvement (EI) acquisition function.
-This function balances exploration with exploitation during the search~\cite{White.2021}.
-Exploration involves investigating unexplored regions to discover new solutions, while exploitation focuses on optimizing known promising solutions.
-With EI, a balance between discovering potential improvements and optimizing known areas can be achieved and is described by